-The invertebrate paleontology collection is ranked among the top 10 largest fossil invertebrate collections in the country and has over 900,000 fossil invertebrate and microfossil specimens from all over the world, including more than 6,000 type specimens.
-These specimens have been used in paleontological research for over 125 years.
+The collection ranks among the top 10 largest fossil invertebrate collections in the country with over 900,000 fossil invertebrate and microfossil specimens from around the world.Collection Search

+The KU Invertebrate Paleontology collection has been used in research for over 125 years and contains more than 11,000 type specimens.
 The collection has taxonomic strengths in Cambrian trilobites; Upper Paleozoic invertebrates of the mid-continent; Cambrian soft-bodied faunas from western North America; brachiopods; echinoderms; and Cretaceous mollusks from the mid-continent.
 Research access to the collections is arranged on a case-by-case basis.
-Please contact firstname.lastname@example.org for additional details.
+Please review our collection policies and contact firstname.lastname@example.org for additional details.

 The collection is especially strong in Cambrian invertebrates from Antarctica and the Great Basin, Carbonifereous and Permian invertebrates from the mid-continent, and Cretaceous invertebrates from the Western Interior Seaway.
 The Collection has been built by faculty and staff and via donations from professionals at other academic institutions and avocational paleontologists.
 Regarding donations: our holdings in Cretaceous invertebrates have been augmented by the generosity of Don Hattin and Bob Scott; vast numbers of Cambrian trilobites and soft-bodied fossils have been provided by the Gunther family, Phil Reese, and Paul Jamison; and our Carboniferous and Permian collections have been substantially improved by major and significant contributions from Ron West.